cpsou/OfficeDocs-DeployOffice/microsoft-365-apps/end-of-support/plan-upgrade-older-versions-office.md

   ```css
   SaRAcmd.exe -S OfficeScrubScenario -AcceptEula -OfficeVersion All
   ```

-  Replace `All` with a specific version number if needed (for example, `2016`, `2019`).
+  Replace `All` with a specific version number if needed (for example, 2016, 2019).

-- Configure the **RemoveMSI** element in the Office Deployment Tool configuration XML to remove existing MSI-based Office versions during installation.
+- Configure the *RemoveMSI* element in the Office Deployment Tool configuration XML to remove existing MSI-based Office versions during installation.

+If you have existing Click-to-Run (C2R) versions of Office installed, you can also remove them during the upgrade process by using the Office Deployment Tool.
+For more information, see [Configuration options for the Office Deployment Tool](../deploy/configuration-options-for-the-office-2016-deployment-tool.md).

 ## Choose how you want to deploy and update Microsoft 365 Apps